top of page

 2) So why do you focus on entrepreneurs in developing and emerging economies?

 Because entrepreneurship in these settings is not a trendy career choice—it’s often the backbone of survival and local economic stability.
+In many countries, micro and small enterprises:

 • create the majority of jobs